Kansas City Southern in talks on dueling rail takeover bids

 “Together, CN and KCS will connect North America in a safer, faster, cleaner and stronger way for the benefit of both companies’ stakeholders,” Canadian National’s CEO JJ Ruest said.

-Canadian Pacific, which has said it believes competitive concerns would doom Canadian National’s offer with regulators, said it believes the deal talks between CN and Kansas City Southern are just a formality at this stage.
+Canadian Pacific has said it believes Canadian National’s offer will be doomed by regulators’ concerns about its impact on railroad competition.
+It said it believes the deal talks between CN and Kansas City Southern are just a formality at this stage.
 Kansas City Southern said it is still bound by its merger agreement with Canadian Pacific at this stage.

 “We fully support the board of KCS in reviewing CN’s offer,” Canadian Pacific CEO Keith Creel said.
 “We are confident through this process that they will recognize this unsolicited bid is fraught with challenges, uncertainties and regulatory risks that are not present in the seamless, pro-competitive and pro-service CP-KCS combination.”